A curriculum for followers of Jesus who want to connect their faith with their place.

-- What guidance does the Christian faith offer on issues like climate change and environmental injustice?
+- How does our faith heritage speak to issues like climate change and environmental injustice?

-- Where, in our circle of influence, is creation struggling, and what can we do about it?
+- Where in our circle of influence is creation struggling?
+What can we do about it?

-- How can we as a community be faithful in pursuing spiritual and household practices that help us care for the earth?
+- What spiritual practices might help us care for the earth?

 Curriculum Structure and Format

 Every Creature Singing is divided into three units of four sessions each.
 The links below are to the U.S. version.
 Mennonite Church Canada has also created a Canadian version.
 The U.S. participant material is free online below.
 To request the leader’s guide, email email@example.com and tell us a sentence about why you are reading the curriculum.
 This helps us know who’s using our material and how.
 Thanks.

 - Unit 1: Biblical and Theological Foundations Eco-Lens Handout

 Session 1 Don’t Be Afraid

 Session 2 Jesus and Creation: In Search of a Whole Gospel

 Session 6 Slow Violence and the Gospel of Peace